zkSocialRecoveryWallet/zkSocialRecoveryWallet/README.md

 ### This project
 The previous approach places the Ethereum address of the guardian in plain text on-chain.
 We seek to instead keep the guardian address private, whilst still allowing social recovery functionality.

-To do this, when a user is adding a guardian, using zero knowledge, Semaphore allows Ethereum users to prove their membership of a group and send signals such as votes or endorsements without revealing their original identity.
+To do this, when a user is adding a guardian, using zero knowledge addmembers wit Semaphore.
+Semaphore allows Ethereum users to prove their membership of a group and send signals such as votes or endorsements without revealing their original identity.

 ## Project Structure